Skip to main content Skip to secondary navigation

 Finding Out Your Major Requirements

-To find requirements for a particular major, visit the Stanford Bulletin and click on Programs.
+To find requirements for a particular major, visit the Stanford Bulletin and click on "Explore Programs".
 In the search bar, type in the name of the major (e.g. “Sociology”).
 You will see several different degree options for that field of study.
 Click on either the Bachelor of Arts (BA) or Bachelor of Science (BS) option, then scroll down to "Degree Requirements" to see the requirements for that major.

 In addition to the Bulletin, you can also find major requirements listed in other places.
 Individual department websites often list their major requirements on one of their subpages.
 The School of Engineering has also gathered information on all of its majors into an online resource called the Engineering Undergraduate Handbook.
 The requirements should be the same across all these sites, but are sometimes explained in a more accessible way in one place versus another.